 Cold Cement vs Vulcanized

 In this article we will learn the difference between vulcanized shoe construction and cold cement shoe construction.
-The vulcanized shoe construction is a much older technology and was mostly dropped in favor of the modern cold cement construction.
-However, fashions do change and the vulcanized shoe has made a huge come back.
+Vulcanized shoe construction is a much older technology.
+In the 80’s modern cold cement construction replaced vulcanized construction.
+However, fashions do change and the vulcanized shoe has made a huge come back in the 2010.

 Cold Cement construction allows the use of modern light weight plastic, foam and mesh materials due to the lower temperatures required for bonding.
 Every modern high performance athletic shoe for Running, Basketball etc… is made by the cold cement process.
 This is how Nike makes shoes.
 The vulcanized shoe construction process is the classic way to make a sneaker.
 This is how Converse All-Stars are made and how Vans skate shoes are made.
 Due to the high temperature required to vulcanized or cook the rubber outsole the material options are limited, Canvas and suede leather are common.